-In this article, we cover the Saatva mattress warranty, as well as a quick review of the Saatva company, their Classic mattress, and care guidelines to help maximize your mattress effectiveness.
+In this guide, we cover the Saatva mattress warranty, as well as a quick review of the Saatva company, their Classic mattress, and care guidelines to help maximize your mattress effectiveness.

 Before addressing Saatva’s Classic mattress warranty, you need to know about their sleep trial and return policy.
 After all, during the trial period you don’t need to worry about the warranty.

-Saatva offers a 120-Day home trial that begins on your delivery date.
-During this 4-month period, you can return your mattress for a full refund or exchange it and pay the difference.
+Saatva offers a 180-day home trial that begins on your delivery date.
+During this trial period, you can return your mattress for a full refund or exchange it and pay the difference.
 The only other cost you are responsible for is a $99 transportation fee.